dfinity/interface-spec/spec/index.md

 -   `MAX_CALL_DEPTH_COMPOSITE_QUERY`

-    Maximum nesting of calls during evaluation of a query call to a composite query method.
+    Maximum nesting level of calls during evaluation of a query call to a composite query method.

+-   `MAX_WALL_CLOCK_TIME_COMPOSITE_QUERY`

+    Maximum wall clock time spent on evaluation of a query call.

 ### Principals {#principal}